 In many cases, normal home care providers also have bigger medical restrictions that CDPAP people have.
 Thus, they will lack the ability to provide the care you may need.

-Finally, CDPAP providers are often allowed to live in the same house as the patient.
+CDPAP Services providers are often allowed to live in the same house as the patient.
 The only condition is that the patient’s condition is severe enough that the CDPAP provider living at the same house is justified.
 One example would be if the patient’s mental faculties are not strong enough to let them live day-to-day independently.

 Going Through the Application Process